Blockchain: A Graph Primer: A Brief History

 \epigraph{Nakamoto may have been the mother of Bitcoin, but it is a child of many fathers: David Chaum's blinded coins and the fateful compromise with DNB, e-gold's anonymous accounts and the post-9/11 realpolitik, the cypherpunks and their libertarian ideals, the banks and their industrial control policies, these were the whole cloth out of which Nakamoto cut the invention.}{Ian Grigg \cite{griffith2014quick}}

-Bitcoin \footnote{In community practice, bitcoin is used for currency units, whereas Bitcoin refers to the software, protocol and community. } represents the culmination of efforts from many people and organizations to create an online digital currency.
+Bitcoin \footnote{In community practice, bitcoin is used for currency units, whereas Bitcoin refers to the software, protocol, and community. } represents the culmination of efforts from many people and organizations to create an online digital currency.
 Notable currencies from early times are \textit{ecash} from Chaum and \textit{b-money} from Dai.
 Up to the seminal Bitcoin paper by Nakamoto \cite{nakamoto2008bitcoin}, multiple times digital currencies seemed to have finally succeeded in creating a viable payment method \cite{griffith2014quick}.
-Hindered by laws and regulations but mostly due to technical shortcomings, non of these currencies took root.
-Each failure, however, allowed digital enthusiasts to learn from the experience, and propose a new building block towards a viable currency.
+Hindered by laws and regulations but mostly due to technical shortcomings, none of these currencies took root.
+Each failure, however, allowed digital enthusiasts to learn from the experience and propose a new building block towards a viable currency.
+Bitcoin's popularity brought a flood of alternative digital currencies.
+The earliest being Litecoin, these {alt-coins} propose modifications to Bitcoin in aspects like block creation frequency and block mining.
+More fundamental changes have come from products not related to digital currencies.
+Ethereum, specifically, was designed to be the \textquote{World Computer} to de-centralize and democratize the Internet, a network of thousands of linked computers.
+We will discuss these improvements in Section \ref{sec:future}.

 From the beginning, digital currencies ran into several fundamental problems.
-A major hurdle was the need for a central authority to keep track of digital payments among users.
+A significant hurdle was the need for a central authority to keep track of digital payments among users.
 Companies that invented digital currencies proposed to be the central authorities themselves.
 In a sense, rather than eliminating financial institutions, currencies tried to replace them.
 This approach never gained traction.

-An alternative to the central authority approach was to use a distributed, public ledger to track user balances; every user stores account balances of all users.
-Although it sounds nice in theory, this solution is unfeasible because information about transactions cannot be digitally transmitted in fast and reliable ways.
-The networks are faulty and malicious users try to benefit from lying about balances.
-In fact, the problems with this approach, known as the Byzantine General's Problem, has been a well studied topic in distributed systems \cite{lamport1982byzantine}.
+An alternative to the central authority approach was to use a distributed, public ledger to track user balances; every user stores account balances of every other user.
+Although theoretically possible, this solution is unfeasible in practice because information about transactions cannot be digitally transmitted in fast and reliable ways.
+After all, the networks are faulty and malicious users benefit from lying about balances in double-spending attacks.
+The problems with achieving consensus in a distributed system, known as the Byzantine general's problem, has been a well-studied topic in distributed systems~\cite{lamport1982byzantine}.